baileyparker/os-assignment7-crowdtested/README.md

 ## How to Share

   1. Submit a PR with your test cases
-    a.
-Please use NWF's TAP harness
+    1. Please use NWF's TAP harness
-    b.
-Please follow the guidelines in part 3 of the assignment for shared tests
+    2. Please follow the guidelines in part 3 of the assignment for shared tests
   2. Only submit your test's `*.c` files (please name them `crowd_*.c` where `*` is some descritive name)
   3. Please verify that your tests work!
   4. Pat yourself on the back for being an awesome person :)